Energiz3r/robodog/README.md

   - There were many options to choose from; I selected both the 35kg rating (higher torque gearing reduces rotation speed) and included the optional red anodized aluminium arm, which I used.
   - Be aware if you stall these servos and have a powerful enough supply of current, they will burn very quickly.
 Make sure your robot is assembled and the servos properly positioned before you attach the legs.

-Baris' design used a pair of regulators with adjustable voltage / current.
-I had issues with the servos jittering constantly and could not solve it with the current at maximum.
-I even went as far as adding additional capacitors to no avail.

-I instead opted to power my servos directly from the battery I built, which is 4x 18650 cells wired in 2S2P for a nominal 7.4V.
+Instead of using a regulator, I opted to power my servos directly from the battery, which is 2x 18650 cells in series for a nominal 7.4V.
 The servos I used are fine with this voltage and I imagine most will be as it's standard practice to power servos from a 2S LiPo in R/C cars.
-This many cells is quite heavy however, and at time of writing weight may be causing the issues with the gait that I'm experiencing.
-The robot runs for many hours on a single charge, so I'll say that 2S1P is likely plenty.
+The robot runs for at least an hour on a single charge, so they seem to be plenty.

 ## Bill of Materials

-Not including 3D printed parts.
-Note this repo does not contain design files from Baris or Jack's repos except those which I've modified.
-I'll later update this repo to be a complete single-source once I've worked out the details.
+Will update with complete list once the project is mature.

 <details>
 (draft)